 Suppose someone were to ask the following, “if we are saved by the finished work of Jesus on the cross, why do I even need the sacraments?
 Isn’t it blasphemy to add to what Jesus did and say that we need to go through a series of rituals in order to experience the grace of Christ which the Bible tells us clearly, is given freely by the finished work of the cross?”

 The assumptions in this inquiry have fallen victim to a little theological ‘slight of hand’ caused by a few verses misinterpreted and wrenched from their context in addition to subsequent leaps of logic based on those misconstrued verses.
+But before we dive in deeper, let’s first discuss, the definition of sacraments.
+What exactly is a sacrament?

 Looking at John 19:30, where Jesus says “it is finished,” some people conclude that Jesus wasn’t merely stating that His act of sacrifice was finished but that the entire salvation of every human being was finished.
 There is, of course, nothing in the text that would indicate anything even close to such an outrageous conclusion.